I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddndis/ns-ntddndis-_ndis_nic_switch_capabilities.md

 ## Members

-`Flags`

-A ULONG value that contains a bitwise OR of flags.
-This member is reserved for NDIS.

 `Header`

 The type, revision, and size of the <b>NDIS_NIC_SWITCH_CAPABILITIES</b> structure.
 This member is formatted as an <a href="..\ntddndis\ns-ntddndis-_ndis_object_header.md">NDIS_OBJECT_HEADER</a> structure.